 Whether you have three employees or 300, you need to have a way to inform them of your company's policies.
 An employee handbook serves as the bible of a company, providing the answers to some of the most basic employment questions.
-Here are seven reasons your company needs an employee handbook:

 - Mitigate Liability - Well-documented human resources policies outlined in the handbook will put you in a strong position to defend yourself from lawsuits.
 In most cases, winning an unemployment case requires proof that the terminated employee knew about the rules that led to his or her termination.
 The page of the handbook containing the applicable policy, as well as the signed acknowledgement form, is critical to the defense of unemployment or other legal claims.

 - Define Your Rights as an Employer - Written policies concerning workplace inspections, drug testing and background checks will help establish your rights as an employer.
 Also, having a disclaimer in your handbook allows you to make changes to employee benefits and job requirements should the need arise.